Last Updated 2.17.25.

 - what climate change is,

-- how the life-critical stability of the global climate is affected by global warming, and
+- how the life-critical stability of the global environment is affected by global warming, and

-- how this will personally affect you and your future and how soon will that happen.
+- how will this affect you and your future, and how soon will that happen?

-If you are a diligent person who is serious about planning your future and avoiding unnecessary suffering and financial loss, this may be the most important website you may ever read.
+Suppose you are a diligent person who is serious about planning your future and avoiding unnecessary suffering and financial loss.
+In that case, this may be the most crucial website you may ever read.

-In this illustration below, you will see a few of the many climate change and global warming consequences.
+In the illustration below, you will see a few of the many consequences of climate change and global warming.

-Climate change (aka Global warming) is a term used for the observed century-scale rise in the average temperature of the Earth's climate system and its related effects.
-Scientists are more than 95% certain that nearly all of global warming is caused by increasing concentrations of greenhouse gases (GHGs) and other human-caused emissions.
+Climate change (also known as Global warming) refers to the century-scale rise in the average temperature of the Earth's climate system and its related effects.
+Scientists are more than 95% certain that nearly all global warming is caused by increasing concentrations of greenhouse gases (GHGs) and other human-caused emissions.

 Get Our New Free Climate Change Danger Alerts and Brief Climate Updates Here!

-Within the earth's atmosphere, accumulating greenhouse gases like water vapor, carbon dioxide, methane, nitrous oxide, and ozone are the gases within the atmosphere that absorb and emit heat radiation.
-Increasing or decreasing amounts of greenhouse gases within the atmosphere act to either hold in or release more of the heat from the sun.
+Accumulating greenhouse gases, such as water vapor, carbon dioxide, methane, nitrous oxide, and ozone, absorb and emit heat radiation.
+Increasing or decreasing the amount of greenhouse gases in the atmosphere either holds more of the sun's heat or releases more.

 Our atmosphere is getting hotter, more turbulent, and more unpredictable because of the “boiling and churning” effect caused by the heat-trapping greenhouse gases within the upper layers of our atmosphere.
 With each increase of carbon, methane, or other greenhouse gas levels in the atmosphere, our local weather and global climate are further agitated, heated, and “boiled.”

-Global warming is gauged by the increase in the average global temperature of the Earth.
-Along with our currently increasing average global temperature, some parts of the Earth may actually get colder while other parts get warmer—hence the idea of average global temperature.
+The increase in the average global temperature gauges global warming.
+Along with our increasing average global temperature, some parts of the Earth may get colder while others get warmer—hence the idea of average global temperature.
 Greenhouse gas-caused atmospheric heating and agitation also increase the unpredictability of the weather and climate and dramatically increase the severity, scale, and frequency of storms, droughts, wildfires, and extreme temperatures.

 Runaway global heating is partially defined as a continuum of increasing temperatures that cause the global climate to change rapidly until those higher temperatures become irreversible on practical human time scales.
 The eventual temperature range associated with triggering and marking the beginning of the runaway global warming processes is an increase in average global temperature of 2.2°-4° Celsius (4°-7.2° Fahrenheit) above preindustrial levels.
 For the full definition of runaway global warming and how this has happened to us, click here.

-Extinction level global warming is defined as temperatures exceeding preindustrial levels by 5-6° Celsius (9-10.8° Fahrenheit) or the extinction of all planetary life, or the eventual loss of our atmosphere.
+Extinction-level global warming is defined as temperature levels by 5-6° Celsius (9-10.8° Fahrenheit), exceeding prein the extinction of all planetary life, or the eventual loss of our atmosphere.
 If our atmosphere is also lost, this is called runaway global warming.
 The result would be similar to what is thought to have happened to Venus 4 billion years ago, resulting in a carbon-rich atmosphere and minimum surface temperatures of 462 °C.

-- The concentration of human-caused carbon pollution in our atmosphere has nearly doubled in 60 years—and it is continuing to escalate at faster and faster rates.
+- The concentration of human-caused carbon pollution in our atmosphere has nearly doubled in 60 years and continues escalating rapidly.

-- Carbon in the atmosphere from fossil fuel burning isn’t our only problem.
+- Carbon in the atmosphere from burning fossil fuels isn’t our only problem, as you will soon find out.

 - While the situation is critical, it is still possible to slow and lessen global warming enough for the climate to establish a new, stable equilibrium.
-However, that equilibrium may be unlike anything previously seen in Earth’s history, and it may not be suitable for humanity to thrive.
+However, that equilibrium may be unlike anything previously seen in Earth’s history and may not be suitable for humanity to thrive.

 Atmospheric carbon from fossil fuel burning is the main human-caused factor in the escalating global warming we are experiencing now.
 The current level of carbon in our atmosphere is tracked using what is called the Keeling curve.
 The Keeling curve measures atmospheric carbon in parts per million (ppm).

-Each year, many measurements are taken at Mauna Loa, Hawaii to determine the parts per million (ppm) of carbon in the atmosphere at that time.
-At the beginning of the Industrial Revolution (1) around 1880, before we began fossil fuel burning, our atmospheric carbon ppm level was at about 270.
+Many measurements are taken each year at Mauna Loa, Hawaii, to determine the parts per million (ppm) of carbon in the atmosphere.
+At the beginning of the Industrial Revolution (1) around 1880, our atmospheric carbon ppm level was at about 270 before we began burning fossil fuel.
 Here is the current Keeling curve graph for where we are today:

 As you can see, we are not doing very well.
-As of June of 2022 we are at about carbon 420 ppm.
-In this section of this website (on the Learn pull down,) you will learn what this exponentially rising carbon means to your future.
-You also will see other graphs that will show you how today’s atmospheric carbon levels compare to those of our near and far-distant past (hundreds, thousands, hundreds of thousands, and millions of years ago).
+As of July of 2024 we are at about carbon 426 ppm.
+In this website section (on the Learn pull-down), you will learn what this exponentially rising carbon means to your future.
+You will also see other graphs showing how today’s atmospheric carbon levels compare to our near and far-distant past (hundreds, thousands, hundreds of thousands, and millions of years ago).

 No matter what you hear in the media, if the total carbon ppm level is not going down or carbon’s average ppm level per year is not falling or at least slowing its steep increase, (3) we are not making any significant progress on resolving the escalating climate change emergency.
-Total atmospheric carbon and carbon’s average ppm level per year are the most dependable measurements of our progress and a predictor of what will be happening with global warming and its many consequences.
+Total atmospheric carbon and carbon’s average ppm level per year are the most dependable measurements of our progress and predict what will happen with global warming and its many consequences.

 How do we know if we're making honest progress in reducing carbon dioxide to reduce global warming?